OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Now on the Database menu you should have a PostGIS Manager entry which gives you an option to start the manager.
 You can also click the PostGIS logo button (the elephant with the globe) on the toolbar.

+Deploys the Postgis item, then the NaturalEarth item.
 It will then  connect to the Natural Earth database.
 Leave the password blank if it asks.
+In the public item, there is the list of the layers provided by the database.
 You'll see the main manager window.
 On the left you can select tables from the database and use the tabs on the right find out about them.
 The Preview tab will show you a little map.
 Here I've selected the ne_10m_populated_places layer and zoomed in on a little island I know: